-T. FOR Boarding Students, per year \$225 00 1.
-Payable in three installments at the beginning of each term.
-66 Students entering the Preparatory Department, per year 210 00 Payable as above. - 66 Students paying tuition in advance, either in Collegiate or 200 00
+I. For Boarding Students, per year \$225 00 Payable in three installments at the beginning of each term.
+66 Students entering the Preparatory Department, per year 210 00 Payable as above.
+66 Students paying tuition in advance, either in Collegiate or Preparatory, per year 200 00